choudharysxc/choudharysxc/README.md

 ## 🛠 What I'm Cooking
 - 📊 **House Price Prediction**: A project to predict Kolkata house prices, but cooler.
 - 📱 **Android Dev**: Kotlin, Jetpack Compose, and my eternal battle with UI perfection.
+- **A Slag Filter** : it's kinde of weird and you can find it in the repo.

 ## 🤖 Tech Stack
 - **Languages**: Python, Kotlin, Go, Bash, C (i find it cool)